3dasd/3dasd.github.io/content/docs/tutorials/build-overview.md

 ## Assembly

 Once you have all the parts ready it's time to assemble the scanner.
+It's a bit complicated but there's a video tutorial that covers everything.

+{{< container-image path="images/cables-attached.jpg" width=50% >}}

 > See [Assembly]({{< relref "/docs/tutorials/assembly" >}}) for all the details.